 When hiring home care aides, employers may wish to follow these best practices for caregiver background checks:

-- Conduct criminal records checks for caregivers to uncover federal, state and county felony and misdemeanor convictions that may indicate the candidate could be a threat to vulnerable patients.
+- Conduct criminal background checks for caregivers to uncover federal, state and county felony and misdemeanor convictions that may indicate the candidate could be a threat to vulnerable patients.

 - Conduct drug screening for the presence of drugs that could make the candidate a danger to patients.
-The Equal Employment Opportunity Commission (EEOC) recommends conducting drug tests only after making a job offer that’s contingent on passing the test.
+The Equal Employment Opportunity Commission (EEOC) recommends conducting pre-employment drug screening only after making a job offer that’s contingent on passing the test.

 - Conduct ongoing background checks after hiring employees.
 Post-hire background checks, such as continual checks of criminal records or regular drug testing, can help protect your business from risk.